What constitutes workplace hazards?

 What other prevention mechanism can you put in place for your business?

 They say prevention is better than cure.
-The same is true with workplace safety.
+Moreover, the same is true with workplace safety.
 There are ways to prevent injuries so you can protect your workforce.
-Probably one of the best ways to start the implementation of workplace safety is adherence to standards.
+In addition, probably one of the best ways to start the implementation of workplace safety is adherence to standards.

-The Federal Occupational Safety and Health Administration listed the following areas which focus should be given to:
+The Federal Occupational Safety and Health Administration has the following areas on which you should give focus:

-- Construction industries should focus on fall protection with emphasis on ladders and scaffolding general requirements
+- Moreover, construction industries should focus on fall protection with emphasis on ladders and scaffolding general requirements

 - Other industries, in general, should focus on a hazard communication standard, control of hazardous energy, respiratory protection, powered industrial trucks, machinery and machine guarding as well eye and face protection; and,

-- There should be adequate training on fall protection and other workplace hazards
+- Also, there should be adequate training on fall protection and other workplace hazards

 How can you start a Workplace Safety Action Plan?